mikerw/mikerw.github.io/_posts/07-25-2016-assignment-6-post.md

 Our presentation is about the ever-so-important and life-changing events currently underway between Kanye and Kim West and Taylor Swift.

 The presentation speaks for itself.
 Here is a link.
 Check it out!
-[The Downfall of Taylor Swift](https://dariseejr.github.io/task-6-be-presentable/#/)
+(Navigate with left/right arrow keys) [The Downfall of Taylor Swift](https://dariseejr.github.io/task-6-be-presentable/#/)